B.Sc. Nursing or B.Sc. Radiology Which is Best: Colleges, Jobs, Salary

 BSc Nursing and BSc Radiology both offer rewarding career paths in the healthcare sector.
 While nursing focuses on patient care and clinical responsibilities, radiology centres around diagnostic imaging and technology.
 Graduates from either field can explore diverse roles in hospitals, clinics, research, and specialised healthcare services both in India and abroad.

-BSc Nursing Careers and Average Salary
+BSc Nursing Job Roles and Average Salary

 Graduates of BSc Nursing have a wide range of career opportunities in both the government and private healthcare sectors.
 They play an important role in patient care, healthcare administration, and public health services.
 Below are some prominent career options: